gshilin-sdb/flightctl/docs/user/managing-devices.md

 Conceptually, this set of configuration files can be thought of as an additional, dynamic layer on top of the OS image's layers.
 The Flight Control Agent applies updates to this layer transactionally, ensuring that either all files have been successfully updated in the file system or have been returned to their pre-update state.
 Further, if the user updates both a devices OS and configuration set at the same time, the Flight Control Agent will first update the OS, then apply the specified configuration set on top.

+> [!Important] In general, the Flight Control agent just writes configuration files to disk and expects the respective systemd services and applications to pick up the configuration change itself.
+As many services do not support this, you can add rules like "if after updating config file X has changed, run command Y" to the device specification.
+Refer to [Using Device Lifecycle Hooks](managing-devices.md#using-device-lifecycle-hooks) on how to do this and which rules Flight Control supports by default such as informing systemd when unit files have changed.

 Users can specify a list of configurations sets, in which case the Flight Control Agent applies the sets in sequence and on top of each other, such that in case of conflict the "last one wins".

 Configuration can come from multiple sources, called "configuration providers" in Flight Control.
 Flight Control currently supports the following configuration providers: